pierrep/OrbecAstraBodyTracker/README.md

 Make sure to wave each hand in a circle until it connects if you want the separate hand tracking.

 ## OSC implementation
+The OSC port is 6666 by default and is define in the settings.xml in the data folder of the compiled app.

 Body tracking osc messages: